 Every artist at some point has viewed a piece of art and thought “Wait, people like this?
 People think this is good?
-Why is this art getting attention?
 Even if you aren’t an artist, you may find yourself staring at a $10,000 red stripe across a canvas in an art gallery while scratching your head and thinking is this art really worth that much?

 The art world constantly struggles to assign a consistent value to art.
-I’ve gotten into arguments with classmates in college over “bad” art and whether the artist deserved attention.
+I’ve gotten into arguments with classmates in college over, so-called, bad art and whether the artist deserved attention.
 I’ve witnessed too many online trolls asserting that someone’s art was in fact lacking in talent, skill, and attractiveness even though thousands of people were double tapping the sh*t out of that post.
-Some art gets seen.
-Some art doesn’t.
+Some art gets seen, some art doesn’t.
 Some art gets approval from the masses, and some art gets a handful of likes and maybe a heart emoji for a comment.

 It doesn’t appear to make sense.

 When you are trying to become a successful artist yourself, it can be really frustrating to see art that you don’t respect get a lot of attention while your art collects digital dust.
 But it’s bad art, you think.

 Well, I have a few explanations as to why ‘bad’ art gets attention.
 But first–